CleverRaven/Cataclysm-DDA/doc/MONSTERS.md

 ## "diff"
 (integer, optional)

 Monster baseline difficulty.
 Impacts the shade used to label the monster, and if it is above 30 a kill will be recorded in the memorial log.
 Monster difficulty is calculated based on expected melee damage, dodge, armor, hit points, speed, morale, aggression, and vision ranges, and the defined ``diff`` value is added on top of that.
-The calculation does not handle special attacks, and baseline difficulty can be used to offset that.
+The calculation does not handle special attacks, and baseline difficulty can be used to offset that gap.
 Suggested values:

 Value | Description
 ---   | ---